planktoon1/PathofExile_Stash/README.md

 *  Rework base item selection
    *   Make it sortable by all columns that makes sense, and also searchable

 *   Save state in browser so it's not lost on refresh
-   *  With this i will also look into making an "undo" feature
+    *   With this i will also look into making an undo feature

 *  Bestiary Crafting
    *  When everything else is done i'll start thinking about this